Hydro Jetting vs Drain Snaking

 That being said, your plumbing expert should be able to identify the condition of your system and whether hydro jetting or snaking is the correct course.

-When in doubt, call a trusted professional in your area.
+When in doubt, call a trusted professional plumbing drain cleaning services company in your area.

 Can’t I use a drain cleaner to unclog my pipe?

-While there is a time and a place for nearly everything, plumbers usually agree that there aren’t many for chemical drain cleaners.
+While there is a time and a place for nearly everything, any drain cleaning company technician would agree that there aren’t many for chemical drain cleaners.

 The second issue is that chemical drain cleaners can cause damage to your plumbing system.
 While some may argue that this depends on your plumbing system, we know there are better, more effective, and cheaper home remedies available.